eughenio/vagrant-saltstack-lemp/README.md

 # _Vagrant Saltstack LEMP_

-_Base for a LEMP VM with Virtualbox, Vagrant and Saltstack_
+_Base for a LEMP (Linux, Nginx, Mysql and PHP) VM with Virtualbox, Vagrant and Saltstack_

 ## How to